-Urine drug testing is highly accurate, reliable, and the most commonly used method to detect the presence of drugs in Canada’s occupational testing industry.
+Due to its high accuracy, urine drug testing is the most commonly used method to detect the presence of drugs in Canada’s occupational testing industry.
 SureHire offers urine drug testing throughout Canada and the United States.

 Advantages of urine drug testing:

 Easy to adulterate

 Testing process can be prolonged

 SureHire can qualitatively test a urine sample instantly through express testing or quantitatively using a Substance Abuse and Mental Health Services Administration (SAMHSA)-certified laboratory.
 Both types of testing offer employers the choice of a 5-panel, 7-panel, or 12-panel test.